-At Douglas F. Kaleita P.C., we know many workers struggle with the aftermath of on-the-job accidents and injuries.
+At Kaleita Law Firm, LLC, we know many workers struggle with the aftermath of on-the-job accidents and injuries.
 We believe in upholding workers’ rights and are willing to put in the time and effort it takes to seek fair and complete benefits for each of our clients.

 If you’re interested in finding out how we can help you, give us a call at (888) 665-7699 for a free, confidential consultation.
 We’re here for you.